-After ensuring that the inverse of $\sinc x$ can be evaluated, the inversion of \eqref{eq:numerical} leads to two possible solutions of $\hat{\tilde{\omega}}_{0}$ or estimates of $\tilde{\omega}_0$.
-Two possible scenarios are: (i) either one estimate is positive while the other is negative, or (ii) both estimates are positive.
-In case (i), we reject the negative-valued estimate since $\hat{\tilde{\omega}}_{0}$ admits positive values only.
-If case (ii) occurs, the control parameter has to be adjusted until one estimate becomes negative.
-The two estimates of $\tilde{\omega}_{0}$ as functions of the control parameters are shown in Fig. \ref{fig:QF_Roots} and only regions in which the estimates admit positive values are displayed.
-We constrained the magnetic field to the $x$-$y$ plane.
-Figs. \ref{fig:QF_Roots}(a) and (b) depict the two estimates with respect to $\tilde{B}_{0}$ and $\bar{x}$ upon holding $\tilde{\omega}$ constant.
-The first observation is that certain regions are forbidden for $\hat{\tilde{\omega}}_{0}$, because we have obtained complex values, i.e., the condition in \eqref{eq:complexroot} is not satisfied.
-Furthermore, the region in which the smaller estimate admits negative values has to be discarded since $\tilde{\omega}_{0} \in \mathbb{R}^{+}$.
-One can observe that $\hat{\tilde{\omega}}_{0}$ may admit two possible values in certain regions.
-This feature arises due to the non-linear relation between $\tilde{\omega}_{0}$ and $\bar{x}$.
+One can observe that $\hat{\tilde{\omega}}_{0}({\bf x})$ may admit two possible values in certain regions.
+This feature arises due to the nonlinear relation between $\tilde{\omega}_{0}$ and $\bar{x}$.
 However, it is possible to tune the control variables so that the smaller estimate admits only negative values and hence it can be rejected.
 In particular, as $\tilde{\omega}$ is decreased, the smaller estimate decreases in value.
 Once the threshold for $\tilde{\omega}$ is reached, the smaller estimate is zero for all values of $\bar{x}$ and $\tilde{B}_{0}$ and hence can be rejected.
 We also investigated the effects of different angular speed $\tilde{\omega}$ of the magnetic field and average photon count rate $\bar{x}$ at constant $\tilde{B}_{0}$.
 The result is shown in Figs. \ref{fig:QF_Roots}(c) and (d).
 The unambiguous estimate scenario occurs in the colored region below the red line, in Fig. \ref{fig:QF_Roots}(c).
 However, there is price to get unambiguous estimates, because there is an upper limit on the range of the transition frequency.